4ndr34z/shells/README.md

 [Link](https://youtu.be/HDrzqiyKQtA)

 ## Version 1.5.5
-- Added option on other payloads for entering shell to use
+- Added option on other payloads for changing shell

 ## Version 1.5.4